 48 hours is hardly enough time to explore an entire city, especially one as big and diverse as Melbourne.
-But, sometimes 48 hours is all you have, so you gotta make it work!
-That being said, here is my 48 hour Melbourne itinerary.
+But, sometimes that is all you have, so you gotta make it work!
+That being said, here is my 48-hour Melbourne Itinerary.
 I wasn’t able to see all I wanted, mainly because I spent a whole day exploring The Great Ocean Road (which is totally worth it).
 But I’ve included some of the things I wish I had gotten to see at the end!

 7:30 AM: Arrive in Melbourne

 I took the 6 am flight from Sydney and arrived in Melbourne bright and early at 7:30 am.
-Though it was a painfully early flight, the sunrise views were awesome and I wanted all the time I could get in Melbourne!
+Though it was a painfully early flight, the sunrise views were awesome and I wanted to make the most of my 48-Hour Melbourne Itinerary!

 7:45 AM: Skybus to CBD

 I took the Skybus from the airport to Melbourne City.
 It was $35 round-trip.
 There are probably cheaper options, but I’m lazy and this was the easiest option for me.
 Plus there is free wifi onboard!